Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-For cannabis businesses and ancillary businesses, email marketing is one of the most effective tools to connect with prospects and turn them into customers.
-However, simply sending mass emails to every person you can won’t deliver the results you need.
-In fact, sending generic messages to bulk lists is a recipe to end up in the spam folder, and you don’t want that to happen!
+Email marketing is one of the most effective tools to connect with prospects and turn them into customers today.
+However, sending mass emails to every person you can won’t deliver the results you need.
+In fact, sending generic messages to one or many bulk lists is a recipe to land in the spam folder, and you don’t want that to happen!

-One of the key ways to improve your email marketing results (and stay out of spam) is to identify your target audiences’ buyer personas, segment your lists, and send hyper-relevant messages to each niche audience.
-This requires understanding the demographics of each target audience (e.g., state, license activity, license status, and so on for cannabis license holder audiences) as well as their behaviors, and that means you need to track their behaviors.
+To improve your email marketing results (and stay out of spam), you need to identify your target audiences’ buyer personas, segment your lists, and send hyper-relevant messages to each niche audience.
+This requires understanding the demographics of each target audience (e.g., state, license activity, license status, and so on for cannabis license holder audiences) as well as their behaviors.

-When you have behavioral data, you can segment your audience based on those behaviors and send targeted messages to give them the extra nudge they need to move through the marketing funnel from prospects to customers.
+When you track behavioral data, you can segment your audience based on those behaviors and send targeted messages that give them the extra nudge they need to move through the marketing funnel from prospects to customers.
 If you subscribe to the Cannabiz Media License Database, you can use custom tags to identify key behaviors – such as opening your messages and clicking on the links inside – and target license holders with relevant follow-up content based on those tags.

-Following are five behaviors you can track to send targeted email marketing messages that move people from prospects to customers.
+Following are seven behaviors you can track to send targeted email marketing messages that move people from prospects to customers.